ChainStreet

 What is a Bitcoin death cross?

-A death cross occurs when Bitcoin's 50-day moving average crosses below its 200-day moving average, traditionally interpreted as a bearish technical signal indicating weakening short-term momentum.
+A death cross is a technical chart pattern occurring when an asset's 50-day moving average falls below its 200-day moving average.
+Traditional financial analysts interpret the formation as a severely bearish signal indicating weakening short-term momentum.
+Bitcoin frequently defies the conventional legacy market logic.